 Remember when this study said that eggs were as dangerous to your heart as smoking?
 Again, some flaws here.
-The subjects were all middle aged or elderly patients quizzed about their egg-eating habits.
+It is very difficult to conduct nutrition studies on human subjects because you cannot lock them up in a lab and control for lifestyle and other dietary habits.
+In this study, the subjects were all middle aged or elderly patients quizzed about their egg-eating habits.
 On the one hand, if you’re middle aged or elderly, of course your risk for CVD goes up, especially if you’ve smoked or eaten a poor diet along with your eggs.
 According to Mark’s Daily Apple, 2 of the researchers in this study had ties to the statin industry.
 Hmmmm.
-Anyhow, check out his article for the nuts and bolts, but look, the take-away from any of these studies demonizing any natural food (e.g. unprocessed or altered) is that it depends on the age, lifestyle and memory of the participants, who are often asked to recall what they ate not only yesterday but years ago.
+Anyhow, check out his article for the nuts and bolts, but the take-away from any of these studies demonizing any natural food (e.g. unprocessed or altered) is that it depends on the age, lifestyle and memory of the participants, who are often asked to recall what they ate not only yesterday but years ago.
 Also, what are their diets like otherwise?
-This is what really irks me.
 If you eat fast food and processed food or drink soda and eat eggs, your risk of heart disease is greater than if you eat eggs along with a diet rich in plant foods.
-And what about exercise?
+And what about exercise and stress levels?

 There has never been a single study that indeed proves eggs cause heart disease.
 Click here to read it for yourself.
 Approach each study you read carefully and remember than correlation does not equal causation!

 If you read this site, you know I don’t think gluten should be the staple of anyone’s diet.
-I think for optimal health, we should avoid gluten altogether.
+Some people are intolerant of gluten (which is getting worse over time the more we hybridize and alter the wheat plant); some people may be fine with it, but we should be eating vegetables primarily over grains.
 Gluten intolerance is on the rise, but most people just feel better when they don’t eat it.
-And whatever the science behind it says, that’s worth something, right?
-Many of my clients have chronic health conditions that are worsened by gluten consumption: autoimmune conditions, thyroiditis, IBS, Crohn’s, arthritis, inability to lose weight, the list goes on.
-I could go on and on about gluten, but check out Wheat Belly by William Davis for more compelling info, or better yet, try cutting it out and see if you feel better.
+Many of my clients have chronic health conditions that are worsened by gluten consumption: autoimmune conditions, hypothyroid, IBS, Crohn’s, arthritis, inability to lose weight, the list goes on.
+Check out Wheat Belly by William Davis for more compelling info, or better yet, try cutting it out and see if you feel better.

 5) So Long to Soy